 The coronavirus outbreak and the measures implemented in Chile to contain its spread, or the economic damage suffered as a result of the coronavirus pandemic, have had, and will continue to have, an impact on Metro's business, financial position, operating results and liquidity.
 In particular, the foregoing has contributed to a widespread slowdown in the Chilean economy and as a consequence the number of transported passengers has fallen significantly.
-The pandemic and its fallout have caused delays in the Company's projects and have required the implementation of cost-cutting measures, in order not to jeopardize compliance with Metro's financial covenants or compliance with Metro's overall obligations.
+The pandemic and its fallout have required the implementation of cost-cutting measures.

 Regarding demand, the Company is part of the Integrated Public Transportation System (Metropolitan Mobility Network).
-As of March 2021, Metro reached a ridership of 76.0 million passengers, which means a decrease of 44.4 million trips, a negative variation of 36.9% compared to the same date in 2020.
+As of June 2021, Metro reached a ridership of 135.2 million passengers, which means a decrease of 8.6 million trips, a negative variation of 6.0% compared to the same date in 2020.
 This is explained mainly as a result of Covid-19 and the measures implemented by the government to contain its spread, which include restrictions on the free movement of people (quarantines, Step-by-step plan), in addition to social distancing, the implementation of teleworking and the suspension of classes, measures that have contributed to a significant decrease in the number of passengers we transport during the year 2021.